 The future of the apparel industry will be shaped by a range of disruptive themes, with augmented reality (AR) being one of the themes that will have a significant impact on apparel companies.

-AR is a technology that allows the user to see the real world overlaid with digital data.
-Worth nearly $7bn in 2020, the global AR market will reach $152bn by 2030, according to GlobalData forecasts.
+AR is a technology that allows the user to see the real world overlaid with digital data and is expected to grow at a compounded annual growth rate (CAGR) of 36% till 2030, according to GlobalData forecasts.
 This growth is in part due to the hype surrounding the metaverse.
 Internationally renowned retailers have announced their ambitions to enter the metaverse to increase brand awareness and appeal to a tech-savvy younger consumer base.

 Exclusively online home and apparel retailers are the top adopters of AR.
 This is because they are digitally native and sell high-ticket items, which require more research and consideration from consumers.
 AR is mainly used to place digital overlays on items in real-life scenarios so users can visualise how they would look in their homes or on their bodies.
 This accounts for the increasing use of magic mirrors and AR smartphone applications.
 However, there is still a long way to go before AR can be a convincing substitute for being able to see products in-store.
 AR must first make the online and in-store retail experience more efficient and easier to navigate.
 In-store AR navigation tools allow consumers to find their way around large spaces.
 Taking inspiration from social media AR filters and mobile games (like Pokémon Go), retailers could use AR to increase brand awareness and engagement with consumers in-store.
 As the technology matures, AR could become more pervasive across all facets of retail.